Drixitel/Poetry/PoetryInfo.md

 ### Install:

-1. See install instructions in documentation
+1. See install instructions in documentation (curl) for WSL/windows)
-2. Add poetry to path then `restart` the terminal
+2. To add poetry to path `restart` the terminal
-    - Needs info on my part
 3. Update poetry configurations to have the enviornments in local projects
 4. Ensure `python3.9` is used in the interpreter